cjcenizal/react-design-workshop/README.md

 Your first challenge is to render a list of To-dos inside of a panel.

+#### Open up the To-do app

+Open up `src/ToDoApp.js`.
+This is your To-do app, where you'll do most of your work.
+It's just a React component, typified by the `render` method.
+If you look in the browser, you'll see that React uses the render method to determine what to draw to the screen.
+Feel free to make some changes to what's returned by the render method before moving on.

 #### Build the Panel component

-Let's start by defining for ourselves what we want to render to the screen.
-We want to render a Panel.
-This is out we do that:
+Let's start by changing this render method to render a Panel.
+This is how we do that:

 ```javascript
 render() {